Fraud Blocker

 FAQs

-A: When you get your first DWI in North Carolina, a number of things can happen.
-A first-time DUI is typically considered a Level IV or V offense, which means jail time for up to 120 days.
-The minimum jail sentence is 24 hours or 48 hours, which may be suspended if the offender commits to serving 24-48 hours of probation or community service and agrees not to drive for a specified period of time.
-First offenders may also have to pay fines from $200-$500.
+When you get your first DWI in North Carolina, a number of things can happen.
+A first-time DWI is typically classified at Level IV or V, which means potential jail time of 24 hours to 120 days.
+The minimum jail sentence of 24 hours may be suspended if the offender completes 24 hours of community service and agrees to certain conditions.
+First offenders may also pay fines from $200 to $500, and their license will be revoked for one year by the NCDMV.

-Q: What Is the Most Common Sentence for a First DUI?
+What Is the Most Common Sentence for a First DWI?

-A: The most common sentence for a first DUI is a Level V offense.
-Level IV DWI is also a first-time offense but is based on whether aggravating factors are present.
-Level V, the most common, typically comes with jail time of up to 30 days, a 60-day license suspension, and up to $200 in fines.
+The most common sentence for a first DWI is a Level V offense.
+According to the NC Judicial Branch FY 2024 report, 58% of all DWI convictions were Level V (NC Courts, 2024).
+Level V typically comes with jail time of up to 60 days, a one-year license suspension, and up to $200 in fines.
+Most Level V offenders receive unsupervised probation (91%) rather than active jail time.

 Consult an Experienced Former Prosecutor Today